We are responding daily to COVID-19 while we continue to deliver the same exceptional level of service.Find Out More

 “Chris Karam was without doubt the heart of this success…

-This is a remarkable result considering the school never lost any productivity throughout the rebuild.
+This is a remarkable result considering the school didn’t lose any productivity throughout the rebuild.

 Students were able to continue to learn, grow and play in their temporary on-site learning facilities while the safe construction on the new facilities were completed.